-The statement helped the peso stabilise, at least temporarily, said Ignacio Labaqui, an analyst for New York consultancy Medley Global Advisors.
+The backing expressed by the Fund helped the peso stabilize, at least temporarily, said Ignacio Labaqui, an analyst for New York consultancy Medley Global Advisors.

-The government is expected to announce a policy package containing further spending cuts.
-But more belt tightening will meet strong opposition, as discontent with Macri grows over high inflation, a weak economy and subsidy cuts that have jacked up household heating and water bills.
+A policy package containing further government spending cuts is expected to be announced next week.
+But any more belt tightening will meet strong opposition, as discontent with Macri grows over high inflation, a weak economy and subsidy cuts that have jacked up household heating and water bills.

-With more austerity on the way, and utility prices set to rise again in the fourth quarter, low and middle income Argentines are hard-pressed to pay household costs.
-Yet the IMF and investors want more fiscal tightening.
+With more austerity on the way, and utility prices set to rise again in the fourth quarter, low and middle income Argentines are hard-pressed to pay their monthly household costs.
+Yet fiscal tightening is exactly what the IMF and the markets want to see.